Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 Steve sighed and grabbed a coffee.
 "It was a fucking understatement." he replied.

-Christof Lehmann---the poor bastard who'd been puppeted into shooting a girl on Cimbrean---had *not* taken the explanation of his situation well.
+Christof Lehmann - the poor bastard who'd been puppeted into shooting a girl on Cimbrean - had *not* taken the explanation of his situation well.
 There had been shouting, there had been crying.
 Both had been easier to bear than the dreadful, broken silence.

 "I think it's pretty clear he needs to be on the suicide watchlist."
 Carl said.